pagalvin/tsbook/chapter06_MiscTypes.md

 [[ add a video showing intellisense ]]

-This isn't a particularly great example since in cases like this, you would probably use an enumeration instead.
+This isn't a particularly great example since in cases like this, you would probably use an enumeration instead or split it out into five functions (moveLeft, moveRight, moveUp, moveDown and lowerlevel move).
 For a better use case, let's consider legacy code.
 Let's say you have built a library of JavaScript utility functions and you want to start using that library with a TypeScript project.
 Your library has a function, calculateCollectionTotal.
 This function takes in an array of objects and as long as they share a common field in common, "Total", it will add them all up and return the result.
 Here's what that might look like:

 ```JavaScript
 function calculateCollectionTotal(itemCollection) {